MitaliSengupta/HolbertonSchool_ML_Crypto_Hackathon/README.md

   - $ vagrant ssh -> now you are inside your virtual machine.

 ## Windows
-- Download VirtualBox from this link
+- Download VirtualBox from this [*link*](https://intranet.hbtn.io/rltoken/Z2roTuyhhdPF0CnohrZQIw)
 - Install VirtualBox
-- Download Vagrant from this link
+- Download Vagrant from this [*link*](https://intranet.hbtn.io/rltoken/0WSgWVLsNmTFDTgwy1Xg1Q)
 - Install Vagrant
-Open the command prompt
-Add the Ubuntu 14.04 (Trusty) image to your box list:
-C:\Users\julien> vagrant box add ubuntu/trusty64 Warning: this step can take time Many other images are available here

 Create your first virtual machine:
-C:\Users\julien> vagrant init ubuntu/trusty64 -> it will generate a Vagrantfile with base = "ubuntu/trusty64" -you don’t have to execute this command line everyday, only once, to create a new virtual machine
+C:\Users\xenial64> vagrant init ubuntu/xenial64 -> it will generate a Vagrantfile with base = "ubuntu/xenial64" -you don’t have to execute this command line everyday, only once, to create a new virtual machine
-C:\Users\julien> vagrant up -> it will start your virtual machine C:\Users\julien> vagrant ssh -> now you are inside your virtual machine.
+C:\Users\xenial64> vagrant up -> it will start your virtual machine C:\Users\xenial64> vagrant ssh -> now you are inside your virtual machine.

-Ubuntu 16.04
+## Ubuntu
 Open the Terminal application:
-Now you will execute command line in your Terminal (each of them start with $) Install VirtualBox: $ sudo apt-get install virtualbox Install Vagrant: `$ sudo apt-get install vagrant
+Now you will execute command line in your Terminal (each of them start with $) Install VirtualBox: $ sudo apt-get install virtualbox Install Vagrant: $ sudo apt-get install vagrant
-Add the Ubuntu 14.04 (Trusty) image to your box list: $ vagrant box add ubuntu/trusty64 Warning: this step can take time Many other images are available here
 Create your first virtual machine:
-$ vagrant init ubuntu/trusty64 -> it will generate a Vagrantfile with base = "ubuntu/trusty64" - you don’t have to execute this command line everyday, only once, to create a new virtual machine
+$ vagrant init ubuntu/xenial64 -> it will generate a Vagrantfile with base = "ubuntu/xenial64" - you don’t have to execute this command line everyday, only once, to create a new virtual machine
 $ vagrant up -> it will start your virtual machine
 $ vagrant ssh -> now you are inside your virtual machine.

+## Tweaking Vagrant settings to increase storage from 10GB to 15GB